telerik/blazor-docs/troubleshooting/general-issues.md

 If you get an error similar to this one:

->warning `InvalidOperationException: Cannot provide a value for property 'Localizer' on type 'Telerik.Blazor.Components.TelerikMenu[[TelerikBlazorApp1.Models.MenuItem, TelerikBlazorApp1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]]'.
+`InvalidOperationException: Cannot provide a value for property 'Localizer' on type 'Telerik.Blazor.Components.TelerikMenu[[TelerikBlazorApp1.Models.MenuItem, TelerikBlazorApp1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]]'.
 There is no registered service of type 'Telerik.Blazor.Services.ITelerikStringLocalizer'.`

 There can be two common causes for the problem: